EduardoRFS/eduardorfs.github.io/source/_posts/a_different_level_based_typer.md

 This also requires that when unifying two types instead of the end type being always the smallest possible type it will be the largest possible type, so that unifying `'a[1] : 'b[2]` will results in `'b[2]`.

+## Value Restriction?

+Yeah, I don't know.
+But I believe the easiest way is to tag types with some crazy big level.

 ## Implementation

 The following implementation does lambda-ranking + free generalization as described above, while I'm not so sure the current implementation is sound, I'm hoping the idea described here is.